tri2510/vehicle-edge-runtime/DOCKER_APP_API.md

 ## Overview
 API specification for the new Docker app type that allows direct Docker command execution while maintaining full lifecycle management and database integration.

+**⚠️ IMPORTANT:** This is a breaking change from previous deployment formats.
+Frontend must use the exact structure below for Docker app deployments.

 ## 🚀 New Docker App Deployment API

 ### 1. Deploy Docker App